-Each day, participants including patients, residents and staff, are encouraged to log into live events hosted by the EnerG by Aegis Teams.
-Details on these daily 30-minute physical activities, as well as recorded version are available at www.walkwithaegis.com.
+Each day, participants, including patients, residents and staff, are encouraged to log into live events hosted by the EnerG by Aegis Teams.
+Details on these daily 30-minute physical activities, as well as recorded version are available at www.WalkWithAegis.com.

 We want everyone to be able to participate!
-All activities will have modification options to accommodate participants of all abilities and you can also review pages 40-41 for alternative seated activities.
+All activities will have modification options to accommodate participants of all abilities, and you can also review alternative seated activities.
 The following formula is used to calculate a participants' collective miles.